Sorting out the confusion between palliative care and hospice care matters because they are not the same thing.

 I admit, my knowledge about both was limited until my mother was hospitalized in 2008 due to her rapidly progressing metastatic breast cancer.
 During her stay at Mayo’s St. Marys Hospital in Rochester, Minnesota, I vividly recall when a palliative care team entered her room one afternoon to discuss it.

 My mind immediately jumped to hospice care – this must be the end.
 The next leap was – not yet, go away!
 What I actually said to them I have no idea, but I do remember initially sitting there stewing.

-So yes, even an esteemed institution such as Mayo Clinic did not initially provide the best explanation to my family about the differences between palliative care and hospice care.
+So yes, even an esteemed institution such as Mayo did not initially provide the best explanation to my family about the differences between palliative care and hospice care.
 Or maybe it was just me.
 Admittedly, my mind was in a fuddle at the time.